inab/WfExS-backend/docs/schemas/stage-definition_schema.md

 | **Additional properties** | [[Any type: allowed]](# "Additional Properties of any type are allowed.") |
 |                           |                                                                           |

+**Description:** When this is set, and the class is directory, it helps filtering in what it should be included

 ##### <a name="params_pattern1_oneOf_i4_oneOf_i0_autoFill"></a>8.1.5.1.7.
 Property `WfExS-backend stage definition > params > ^(?!c-l-a-s-s).+$ > oneOf > item 4 > oneOf > item 0 > autoFill`

 | Type                      | `boolean`                                                                 |